Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Roggenrola.md

 ---
 Ability1: Sturdy
 Ability2: Weak Armor
+Baby: 'No'
+BookImageName: HOME524.png
+BookShinyImageName: HOME524_s.png
 BoxSprite: SRD-BoxSprite-roggenrola.png
+DexCategory: Mantle Pokemon
+DexDescription: "It is made from compressed rock, making it\u2019s body almost as\
+  \ hard as steel.
+It is blind, what looks like it\u2019s eye is really an ear, for\
+  \ this reason it can live in the darkest of caves feeding on rocks to grow stronger."
 EventAbilities: ''
 GenderType: ''
 HasForm: 'No'
+Height:
+  Deimeters: 4
+  Feet: 1.3
+  Meters: 0.4
 HiddenAbility: Sand Force
 HomeSprite: SRD-HomeSprite-roggenrola.png
 Learnset: '[[SRD-Roggenrola-Learnset]]'
 Legendary: 'No'
 Name: Roggenrola
 Number: 524
+PrimaryEggGroup: Mineral
+SecondaryEggGroup: ''
 Sprite: roggenrola.png
 Type1: Rock
 Type2: ''
+Weight:
+  Hectograms: 180
+  Kilograms: 18.0
+  Pounds: 39.7
 ---

 #PokeroleSRD/Pokedex